 User Interface Overview

-The user interface is accessed via a web browser and works best with our Recommended Browsers.
+The user interface is accessed via a web browser.
 The repository manager provides anonymous access for users who only need to search for components, browse the repositories and access components via client tools such as Maven or NuGet.
-This anonymous access level is a configurable, read-only mode that includes the main user interface elements as shown in Figure: “User Interface for Anonymous Users”.
+This anonymous access level is a configurable, read-only mode that includes the main user interface element.

 Once a user is logged in further features become available depending on the user’s privileges.
-An example for the admin user including the Administration menu icon is visible in Figure: “User Interface for Logged In admin User”.
+For example, the image below shows the main Administration landing page to which an administrator can navigate by selecting the cog icon in the top navigation menu.

 The user interface is separated into a number of different sections.